Really Simple Syndication (RSS) is one of the most popular forms of media delivery in the 21st century.

 WP RSS Aggregator, a plugin created by our team many years ago, was born out of my liking for RSS.
 As an avid blogger and WordPress developer, I wanted to find a unique way to deliver top-notch content to our readers.

-After a few months of hard work, our team came up with WP RSS Aggregator – a free WordPress RSS News Aggregator plugin for importing, merging, and displaying RSS and Atom feeds on your WordPress site, which now has millions of downloads.
+After a few months of hard work, our team came up with the first RSS aggregator for WordPress, aptly named WP RSS Aggregator – a free WordPress RSS News Aggregator plugin for importing, merging, and displaying RSS and Atom feeds on your WordPress site, which now has millions of downloads.

 WP RSS Aggregator allows you to display feed items from multiple sites in your blog.
 Simply add your favorite feeds and set the update interval.